 Most data center executives and cloud service providers understand the value of webinars.
-A well-executed webinar is effective in educating, building trust, and converting leads into customers.
+A well-executed webinar effectively educates, builds trust, and converts leads into customers.

-Depending on the hosting platform, webinars can tell you who tuned in, how long they tuned in for, and allow hosts to interact with prospects/clients
+Depending on the hosting platform, webinars can tell you who tuned in, and how long they tuned in for and allow hosts to interact with prospects/clients.

 The following are various ways data center executives and cloud service providers can promote webinars before and after the initial broadcast.